Intersectionality: Demarginalizing the Intersection of Race and Sex

 In 1989, Kimberlé Crenshaw coined the term intersectionality as a way to help explain the oppression of African-American women in her essay Demarginalizing the Intersection of Race and Sex: A Black Feminist Critique of Anti-discrimination Doctrine, Feminist Theory and Antiracist Politics.
 Crenshaw's term has risen to the forefront of national conversations about racial justice, identity politics, and policing—and over the years has helped shape legal discussions.
 In her work, Crenshaw discusses Black feminism, arguing that the experience of being a Black woman cannot be understood in terms independent of either being Black or a woman.
 Rather, it must include interactions between the two identities, which, she adds, should frequently reinforce one another.

-In order to demonstrate that women of color have different experiences to white women, Crenshaw explores domestic violence and rape committed by men, which for women of color consist of a combination of both racism and sexism.
-She says that because the discourses designed to address either race or sex do not consider both at the same time, women of color are marginalized within both of them a result.
-The passage "Sexualities, social justice, and sexual justice" by Jeff Hearn, Sofia Aboim and Tamara Shefer also directly connects to Crenshaw's concept of intersectionality.
-It is explained the way Crenshaw argues that systems of power are constantly ignoring the way in which race and gender intersect.
+In order to demonstrate that women of color have different experiences from white women, Crenshaw explores domestic violence and rape committed by men, which for women of color consist of a combination of both racism and sexism.
+She says that because the discourses designed to address either race or sex do not consider both at the same time, women of color are marginalized within both of them as a result.
+The chapter "Sexualities, social justice, and sexual justice" by Jeff Hearn, Sofia Aboim and Tamara Shefer also directly connects to Crenshaw's concept of intersectionality.
+It is explained how Crenshaw argues that systems of power constantly ignore the way race and gender intersect.
 This produces unique forms of marginalization for women of colour.
 Similarly, the passage also critiques global sexual justice efforts for reproducing racialize and gendered hierarchies, specifically when Global Northern actors frame poor, Black women living in the Global South as "helpless victims".
 Both cases touch upon how marginalized groups are spoken about, rather than with.

-Crenshaw also delves into several legal cases that exhibit the concept of political intersectionality and how anti-discrimination law has been historically limited, such as DeGraffenreid v Motors, Moore v Hughes Helicopter Inc., and Payne v Travenol.
-There are two commonalities, amongst others, between these cases: firstly, each respective court's inability to fully understand the multidimensionality of the plaintiff's intersecting identities, and the limited ability that the plaintiffs had to argue their case due to restrictions created by the very legislation that exists in opposition to discrimination such as Title VII of the Civil Rights Act of 1964.
+Crenshaw also delves into several legal cases that exhibit the concept of political intersectionality and how anti-discrimination law has been historically limited, such as DeGraffenreid v.
+General Motors, Moore v Hughes Helicopter Inc., and Payne v Travenol.
+There are two commonalities, amongst others, between these cases: firstly, each respective court's inability to fully understand the multidimensionality of the plaintiff's intersecting identities, and the limited ability that the plaintiffs had to argue their case due to restrictions created by the very legislation that exists in opposition to discrimination, such as Title VII of the Civil Rights Act of 1964.